• Skip to primary navigation

 How Investors Are Allocating to Private Debt

-• 51% of investors plan to increase their allocation to private debt.
+• 39% of US institutional investors plan to increase private credit allocation in 2026.

 Fundraising Trends